-- The History of Intarsia Provides a brief synopsis of the history of intarsia
+- The History of Intarsia: Read a brief synopsis of the history of intarsia here.

-- Intarsia 101 General tips and techniques for getting started with an intarsia project
+- Intarsia 101: Find general tips and techniques for getting started with an intarsia project.

-- Handbook for Designers and Craftsmen This historical book presents a detailed history of intarsia, along with photo examples of famous examples of intarsia
+- Handbook for Designers and Craftsmen: This historical book presents a detailed history of intarsia along with photos of famous examples.

 - FAQs About Intarsia Woodworking Projects: Learn about choosing wood to use and get some pro tips for producing your best work here.